Medi-Cal Planning 101: California 2026 Update

 Pillar Two: Share of Cost Reduction

+Qualifying for Medi-Cal isn’t always an all-or-nothing proposition.
+Many applicants who have income above Medi-Cal’s no-cost threshold can still qualify for coverage — but they will have a share of cost.
+This is the amount a beneficiary must contribute toward their own care costs each month before Medi-Cal begins paying for covered services.
 For families navigating assisted living, share of cost planning takes on particular importance.
 To participate in the Assisted Living Waiver (ALW) program — Medi-Cal’s program for seniors who need nursing-facility-level care but wish to remain in a community setting — participants must be eligible for full-scope, no share-of-cost Medi-Cal benefits.
 This means that having a share of cost can actually be a barrier to accessing the ALW, making it critical to explore every available avenue for reducing or eliminating it.
+For married couples, there are often significant planning opportunities under Spousal Impoverishment rules.
+If one spouse is considered “institutionalized” — either by living in a nursing home or by being enrolled in or on a waitlist for a participating Medi-Cal Home and Community Based Services program — the couple may be able to access higher monthly income allowances and reduced share of cost.
+There are also specific deductions available to residents of assisted living facilities that can dramatically reduce or eliminate a share of cost.
+For a deeper dive:

 Pillar Three: Asset Protection

+Getting a loved one qualified for Medi-Cal is an important achievement — but it’s only part of the picture.
+Families are often surprised to learn that Medi-Cal can seek reimbursement for the costs it paid after the beneficiary passes away.
+This is known as the Medi-Cal Estate Recovery Program, and understanding it is essential to protecting your family’s legacy.
 Here’s how it works: Repayment is limited to estate assets subject to probate that were owned by the deceased beneficiary at the time of death, and applies to payments made for nursing facility services, home and community-based services, and related hospital and prescription drug services.
 In other words, Medi-Cal’s recovery claim runs through the probate process — the legal procedure by which a deceased person’s assets are identified, valued, and distributed.

 This means that proactive estate planning — structuring assets so they pass to heirs outside of the probate estate — is one of the most powerful tools available for protecting what you’ve worked to build.
 At Elder Care Law California, asset protection planning looks at the full picture: how title is held on real property, how financial accounts are structured, whether beneficiary designations are in place, and whether trust instruments should be used to ensure a smooth, protected transfer to heirs.
+It’s also important to know that DHCS does not have a claim until after the Medi-Cal client’s death — and the death of any surviving spouse.
+Nothing is owed during the client’s or surviving spouse’s lifetime.
+This gives families meaningful time and opportunity to plan — and underscores why the combination of Medi-Cal planning and estate planning, done together, produces the best outcomes for families.

 Frequently Asked Questions